Photography From Monterey to Big Sur

 The photos I took of the sunset at Point Lobos was taken with the Canon 5D Mark II.
 The photos taken with the iPhone 7s came out equally beautiful.

-Ever intrigued with the thought of visiting Point Lobos?
+Have you ever been intrigued with the thought of visiting Point Lobos?
 Well if you happen to head out on a weekend, be aware of the traffic.
 When you pass Carmel, keep driving south on Highway 1.
-In about five miles, you will see a sign on the right for Point Lobos Reserve.
-We stopped and parked outside.
-If you want to park inside, you can drive in.
-At the gate there’s an attendant.
+In about five miles, you will see a sign on the right at the entrance of the Point Lobos Reserve.
+If you want to park inside, you can drive up to the gate and you’ll see an attendant, perhaps greeting you.
 Be prepared to pay the admission fee of about 9 to 10 dollars.

 Thank you for visiting my site.
 I will continue with more photography to share, as well as more about art.